weiliamu/poop-zapper/README.md

 The extension is developed for Chrome engine browser, on a Vivaldi browser.
 This extension can be adapted to work on Firefox.
+For now, only the search engines Google, Bing and DuckDuckGo are implemented.

 Poop Zapper is designed in a simple and minimalist way, it only does what it is designed for and does nothing else.